 A couple years ago, I had the opportunity to test drive a few BMW models back to back on a closed course in BMW’s attempt to convince me to buy one of their models.
-However, I don’t have $35,000+ or to spend on the cheapest 3-series or $100,000 on an M5, so I just went to their event for fun at BMW’s expense.
+However, I don’t have $35,000+ or to spend on the cheapest 3-series or $100,000 on an M5, so I just went to their event for fun.

-Performance – Both of these cars use a 3.0L Twin Turbo I6 engine but that is where the similarities end for the engines.
+Both of these cars use a 3.0L Twin Turbo I6 engine but that is where the similarities end for the engines.
 The different types of fuels that the engines use give them completely different driving characteristics.
 It’s like comparing Barak Obama and George W. Bush.
-You expect a certain amount of performance from the gasoline engine (and it delivers) but the performance from the diesel engine just surprises you how violent and aggressive it is.
-The gasoline engine has 302 hp and 295 lb-ft of torque which is sensible for a BMW, there is a bit of turbo lag but it’s hardly noticeable unless you’ve driven a wide range of turbocharged cars.
+You expect a certain amount of performance from the gasoline engine (and it delivers) but the performance from the diesel engine surprises you at how violent and aggressive it is.
+The gasoline engine has 302 hp and 295 lb-ft of torque which is sensible for a BMW, there is a bit of turbo lag but it’s hardly noticeable in real world conditions.
 The engine provides constant power throughout the rev range and the 6 speed manual that the test car was equipped with was smooth but the shifter itself felt a bit “mushy” as in not as precise as I would expect it to be from “The Ultimate Driving Machine”.

 In terms of handling and braking, both cars are identical, since obviously the only difference between the two are the engines.
 Driving through the slalom course, the body had very little roll and the steering was very responsive.
 Handling is where almost all BMW made vehicles shine, it’s what they’re made to do best.

-Comfort – The interior is typical BMW, dead expensive cow skin everywhere.
+The interior is typical BMW, expensive leather everywhere.
 The dash looks similar to the previous generation 3 series but it has a concave layout that I don’t really like and understand.
 I’m one of those people who believe that all the controls should be positioned towards the driver, like the Mk.4 Toyota Supra.
-Unfortunately at the closed course that I was on, there weren’t very many bumps but of the few that were, the ride felt a bit harsh and firm, most likely due to the fact that it had run flat tires which BMW is obsessed with.
+Unfortunately at the closed course that I was on, there weren’t very many bumps but of the few that were, the ride felt a bit harsh and firm, most likely due to the fact that it had run flat tires.
 Overall, it’s a spacious interior and it has comfortable seats but it just doesn’t feel like it’s a very driver orientated interior dash, again something that I wasn’t expecting from “The Ultimate Driving Machine”.